lift/framework/README.md

 #### core

 Core elements used by Lift projects.
-If you wish to reuse some of Lift's helpers and constructs, such as `Box`, this compenent may be all you need.
+If you wish to reuse some of Lift's helpers and constructs, such as `Box`, this component may be all you need.
 However, a web application will most likely require one or more of Lift's components.

 #### web

-This component included all of Lift's core HTTP and web handling.
-Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-core` as a transative dependency.
+This component includes all of Lift's core HTTP and web handling.
+Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-core` as a transitive dependency.

 #### persistence